 Think about a forest.
 What do you see?
 Hopefully you have an image in your mind of vast diversity: trees, flowers, insects, animals, birds, ground cover, climbing plants, tubers, colors, smells, etc. Diversity is the secret of natural systems.
 It is what brings balance and harmony to the natural environment, and it is also why we don’t often see problems with pests, diseases, floods, or droughts in these forest systems.
 When Bill Mollison was in the process of coining the term “Permaculture,” he made a radical observation: “Why aren’t we growing our food the way that nature wants to grow it?”

 Current agricultural systems are about as ‘un-natural’ as we could possibly make them.
-We clear away everything, plant only one thing, and then compensate through the use of chemicals (fertilizers, pesticides, herbicides, fungicides, etc) for all of the ‘imbalances’ that we have created.
+We clear away everything, plant only one thing, and then compensate through the use of chemicals (fertilizers, pesticides, herbicides, fungicides, etc.) for all of the ‘imbalances’ that we have created.
 In the process, we have also severely limited the diversity of our nutritional choices.
-Did you know that it is estimated that the world used to use around 7,000 different food plants but today we have limited ourselves to focusing primarily on only about 20?
+According to the United Nations, it is estimated that the world used to use around 7,000 different food plants but today only 3 crops (maize, wheat, and rice) provide more than half of the world’s caloric energy.

 So now, in another effort to compensate for our failures, instead of trying to change our behavior, we have instead turned to trying to change the plants and animals that feed us.
 ‘Genetic Engineering’ has become the latest buzz-word in agriculture, and it is being promoted as the solution to global hunger and malnutrition.
 Monsanto, a US-based company at the forefront of genetic engineering, has been quietly buying up seed and agriculture companies around the world (in 1999 they bought Malawi’s National Seed Company).
 But are they truly concerned about feeding the hungry and nourishing the malnourished?
 Evidence would seem to point to the contrary.
 One of Monsanto’s early creations was known as ‘terminator seeds’ that were seeds engineered to self-destruct after one growing season, thereby helping to ensure the farmer’s dependence on the re-purchasing of new seeds.
 This, however, did not seem to go far enough to ensure dependency, so now Monsanto has taken to patenting the genetic make-up of nature’s seed supply and making it illegal for farmers to save their own seeds anymore.
 (In many cases even bringing lawsuits against farmers).
 Their other major development has come in the area of genetically altering plants to become resistant to poisonous chemicals.
 This means that a company like Monsanto, the maker of Roundup herbicide, is now not only forcing the local farmers into the purchasing of seeds, but also into the purchasing of the chemicals that go along with them.